stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
 ### Seeing as God sees
-- The Halo effect
+1. The Battle
-- The Lord has seen
+2. The Real Battle
-- Inside-Outside
+3. Jesus’ Battle
-- Conclusions
+4. Our Battle

 ## Q&A
 Got questions or comments?
 Send them [here](https://tinyurl.com/SGHACQuestionsAnswers)